Weedshaker/event-driven-web-components-yjs/readme.md

 Websocket/RTC
 - [x] websocket without leveldb nor runtime cache (removed all persistance and deployed at https://github.com/Weedshaker/y-websocket)
 - [x] **websocket push (https://web.dev/push-notifications-subscribing-a-user/), notifications (https://astral.ninja/notifications) and service worker controller with cache and evtl. own yjs doc instance**
+- [ ] Provider connection ERROR handling (take note of it in the provider class)
 - [ ] on websocket shutdown save the map (subscriptions) to leveldb and load it backup when starting... servers/y-websocket/bin/utils.js
 - [ ] value for value (v4v): https://github.com/monero-ecosystem/monero-javascript ...
 - [ ] allow the user to choose to keep chat alive at websocket (see TODO: allow certain rooms to have persistence at https://github.com/